Authentic Oven FAQ

 Q: How do I use my oven to cook a roast?

 A: We recommend the use of a cooking tray as in your traditional electric oven.
 A good starting point is to half your usual cooking times as the Authentic Oven will cook much quicker than an electric oven.
-Remember you are cooking in reverse, so the browning happens at the start of the cooking process.
-Tin foil can be used to cover meat before placing in the oven or after the initial browning.

 Q: Will my Authentic Oven get hot on the outside?
 Are they safe for children to be around?

 A: Authentic Ovens are designed to keep the heat in, using a number layers for insulation.
-They will be warm on the outside but not hot and are perfectly safe for children to be around.
+They will be warm on the outside but not too hot and are perfectly safe for children to be around.
 However since you are using fire as your heat source children should always be supervised.

 Q: What tools should I use inside my oven?

-Q: Is my oven ok in the rain?
+Q: Is my oven OK in the rain?
 Do you have covers available to keep it protected?

 Q: How does the oven get delivered?